Visit the RLC Museum

-With over 200 hundred years of military history on display, including Monty’s D-Day Rolls Royce, uniforms, weapons, medals and much more, this fascinating and unique museum gives visitors a very different perspective on the history of the British Army.
+With military history on display, from Agincourt to the present day, including Monty’s D-Day Rolls Royce, a range of military horse-drawn and motorised logistic vehicles, uniforms, weapons, medals and much more; this fascinating and unique museum gives visitors an insight into how the British Army was moved, supplied and sustained over the centuries.

 The RLC Museum online archive provides access to digitised Corps Journals, records, diaries, images and vehicle records.

 Our collections include uniforms, badges, medals, weapons, decorative and fine arts, vintage military vehicles and equipment.

 The new RLC Museum near Winchester will allow much more of the RLC’s unique collection to be displayed and has many interactive displays, a small cinema, a cafeteria and work rooms.
 With activities for children, uniforms to try on, puzzles to complete and many things to see and do, The RLC Museum provides a great day out for both young and old.